-Sunshine easily offers some of the best skiing in Banff.
-Sunshine Village has the longest non-glacial ski season in Canada, which is just one of the many reasons I chose Sunshine Village Ski Resort in Banff as my main resort for the season!
+Sunshine easily offers some of the best skiing in Banff and we would consider it one of the greatest ski resorts in Canada.
+It also has the longest non-glacial ski season in Canada!
 The three mountains at this resort are skiable for seven months of the year: from early November until late May.

 One of the most remarkable sights is the infamous Mt.
 Assiniboine, which stands loud and proud above the other peaks.
 Mt.
 Assiniboine is the highest peak of the Canadian Rockies and, unless you are willing to make the 25-kilometer hike to see it, Sunshine Village gives you incomparable viewings of the mountain all season long.

-Claiming that Sunshine Village “has terrain for everyone!” seems to be an understatement… this resort has been given 5 stars for their beginner-friendly runs, yet is also home to what is known as one of the most extreme ski runs in the world!
+Claiming that Sunshine Village “has terrain for everyone!” seems to be an understatement… this resort has been given 5 stars for their beginner-friendly runs, yet is also home to what is known as one of the most extreme ski runs in North America.